 NSAIDs: When Your Dog, Cat, or Pet, in General, has Inflammation

-If you have large pet family, don’t assume that one type of animal NSAID will be good for them all.
+If you have a large pet family, don’t assume that one type of animal NSAID will be good for them all.

 What suits Fido will probably not go down so well in Felix.
-Anti-inflammatory activity differs between species, so don’t use an anti inflammatory for dogs on your other pets!
-Cats, in particular, have sensitive systems when it comes to anti inflammatory medication and only some are suitable.
+Anti-inflammatory activity differs between species, so don’t use an anti-inflammatory for dogs on your other pets!
+Cats, in particular, have sensitive systems when it comes to anti-inflammatory medication and only some are suitable.

 Again, your vet’s advice should be sought so you give the best possible care and treatment to manage the type of pain and inflammation, the type of pet you have and their individual overall health.

 Your vet will recommend whether a non-steroidal anti-inflammatory drug is needed, and give advice on a natural anti-inflammatory, or anti-inflammatory foods if that is a path you would like to explore to care for your pet.

 You can help reduce swelling by cleaning any affected areas with a neutral soap and cool water.

 Reduce Pain, Keep Doggo Happy!
 Best Anti Inflammatory for Dogs

 After you’ve done all the due diligence on understanding the pros and cons of anti-inflammatory drugs for dogs, there are a few common veterinary approved brands become familiar with.